Indian maker of cough syrup linked to Uzbekistan deaths halts production

 India is known as the 'pharmacy of the world', and has doubled its pharmaceutical exports over the last decade, touching $24.5 billion in the last fiscal year.

-The Uzbekistan case follows deaths of at least 70 children in Gambia that had been linked to cough and cold syrups manufactured by New Delhi-based Maiden Pharmaceuticals Ltd. Both the Indian government and the company, however, have denied wrongdoing.
+The Uzbekistan case follows deaths of at least 70 children in Gambia that had been linked to cough and cold syrups manufactured by New Delhi-based Maiden Pharmaceuticals Ltd. The company denied any wrongdoing, and Indian government inspectors found of cough syrups linked to deaths in Gambia and said they met government standards.

 (Reporting by Shivam Patel in New Delhi and Mukhammadsharif Mamatkulov in Tashkent; Editing by Simon Cameron-Moore)